Beastwick18/gltest/README.md

 # Minecraft-like Voxel Game
-This is my personal attempt at a 3D game and my first experience with OpenGL.
+This is my first attempt at a 3D game and my first experience with OpenGL.
 It is very Minecraft-like with blocks that can be placed and broken at will.

 ## Features